 Tree Roots, 1890

 So much to see, so much to admire, so much to learn.
-There is a lot more to Van Gogh than “the guy who cut his ear off”.
-It is a shame that’s how he’s remembered.
+There is certainly a lot more to Vincent van Gogh than “the guy who cut his ear off”!
 Contrary to popular belief, Van Gogh was not born with artistic talent.
 He had to attend art school, study, and learn from others to cultivate his talent.
 By experimenting with different painting techniques, he developed his own distinctive swirling brushstroke seen in many of his most famous works.
 Color was of utmost importance in his paintings because it was his form of personal expression.
 Van Gogh’s paintings are among the most expensive ever sold, rivaling those of Pablo Picasso.
 A few have sold for upwards of $100 million!
 He certainly had his share of troubles, but instead of letting them hold him back, he used them as fuel to create hundreds of truly magnificent works of art.